NateHutch365/Microsoft-Intune/Windows/Platform Scripts/Restore Original Digital License on Windows/README.md

 - PowerShell 5.0 or higher
 - Administrative rights on the system

+### Intune
+1. Create new Windows platform script
+2. Upload RestoreOriginalDigitalLicense.ps1
+3. Script settings should be:
+- Run this script using the logged on credentials: No
+- Enforce script signature check: No
+- Run script in 64 bit PowerShell Host: No
+4. Assign to device group

 ### Running the Script
 1. Open PowerShell as an Administrator.
 2. Navigate to the directory containing the script.